 Notes

-- When piping cupcakes, if you are slower keep your batch of frosting in the fridge until you are ready to add it to the piping bag.
+- When piping cupcakes, keep your batch of frosting in the fridge until you are ready to add it to the piping bag.
 This will keep it firm so it holds its shape.

 - If you are using the icing in between cake layers, freeze each layer first.
 This makes it easy for the crumb coat to go on and you don’t waste frosting.